stephenwade/acquiregame/README.md

     hand, set aside his or her unplayable tiles, and draw six new tiles at the beginning of his or her turn.
 Tiles set aside are discarded from the game.

-3.  **Bank doesn't have enough shares to allow everyone to trade in their shares** – first choice falls to person causing the merger, followed by other players in order around the table in the order of play.
+3.  **Bank doesn’t have enough shares to allow everyone to trade in their shares** – first choice falls to person causing the merger, followed by other players in order around the table in the order of play.